 - Walk-in (no vehicles): $24

 Campfire permits are now included in your nightly fee.
 If you do plan on having a campfire, make sure you reserve a spot with a fire pit.
 The campground will provide you with firewood, but you’ll need to go get it and bring it back to your site.
 In fact, you’re not actually allowed to bring your own firewood into the National Park or across provincial lines.

 Over the 2020/21 summers, Parks Canada did extensive upgrades to all the bath houses, the roads, and some of the serviced sites.
 Now there are showers available in every loop instead of needing to use the main shower building.
 The main ring road has been paved and many of the interior roads were freshly paved as well.

 Why Whistlers is the Perfect Family Campground

-Super fun playground and biking area: In the center of the campground right beside the shower facilities is a large field, the amphitheater, play structures, and swing sets.
-Although I wouldn’t say that Whistlers intentionally made a bike park, the kids use the playground area like one.
+Super fun playground and biking area: In the center of the campground there is a large field, the amphitheater, play structures, and swing sets.
+Although I wouldn’t say that Whistlers intentionally made a bike park, the little kids often use the playground area like one.
 There’s a sand path with twists and turns, bumps and hills to loop around on.